Auditing Cash Balance is probably one of the quick audit procedures.

 Runners Insight

-Auditors are tending more towards electronic means of confirmation without need to visit the banker/financial institutions physically.
-Its just a click of button.
+Auditors are tending more towards electronic means of confirmation without the need to visit the banker/financial institutions physically.
+It’s just a click of a button.
 Need to mention the fact of virtual working environment, which made it nearly a mandatory way of sending the confirms through other than physical means.
 These factors helped confirmation.com to gain more popularity and use.

-While sending confirmations through the confirmation.com, auditors need to consider the following aspects:
+While sending confirmations through confirmation.com, auditors need to consider the following aspects:

 1. Time

 Confirmation.com takes at least 14 days time to respond to the confirmation.
-Considering the date of issuance of audit report or filing, auditor needs to plan sending confirms well in advance to avoid unnecessary issuances.
+Considering the date of issuance of the audit report or filing, the auditor needs to plan to send confirms well in advance to avoid unnecessary issuances.

-If the respondent details are incorrect then confirmation.com doesn’t provides any refund.
-The responsibility of ensuring to add correct details lies with audit team.
+If the respondent details are incorrect then confirmation.com doesn’t provide any refund.
+The responsibility of ensuring to add correct details lies with the audit team.

 How about an example?